History on Canada's side ahead of crucial match vs. Mexico at women's Olympic soccer qualifier | CBC Sports

 Both teams are 2-0-0 going into the match at H-E-B Park.
 With a goal difference of plus-20 compared to plus-seven for Mexico, Canada will finish atop the group with a win or tie.

-The top-ranked U.S. faced No. 37 Costa Rica on Monday in Houston to decide the Group A winner.
+The top-ranked U.S. beat No. 37 Costa Rica 6-0 on Monday in Houston to win Group A.

 Topping Group B is desirable given it means likely avoiding the U.S. in the semifinals.